bm CLI Completion

 - The

-argument is completed, showing directories and YAML files.- Since most completion is not of filenames, the filename option is turned off.
+--configargument is completed, showing directories and YAML files.- Since most completion is not of filenames, the filename option is turned off.
 Unfortunately, this results in the appending of a space when a directory name is selected.
 I will search for a solution to this issue.

 - The

-argument is correctly handled.- Typing
+--argument is correctly handled.- Typing

-does not provide option completion.
+bm -- --<TAB>does not provide option completion.

 - Typing